aaronbloomfield/ccc/hws/auction/index.md

 We have deployed an auction manager, and the contract address for that Auctioneer contract is on the Collab landing page.
 As above, you can perform these calls through Remix (via calling an external contract, as described in the [dApp introduction](../dappintro/index.html) ([md](../dappintro/index.md)) assignment) or through geth calls (as described in the [Solidity slide set](../../slides/solidity.html#/)).

 You should use the third of your (three) NFTs.
 You must use ***YOUR*** NFTmanager.
 You should create an auction that ends *one week* after the due date of the assignment (again, we are looking for the day -- we don't care too much about the time of day).
-You will need to submit the transaction hash from when you call `createAuction()`, as well as the auction ID from the auction you created as well as the NFT token ID.
+You will need to submit the transaction hash from when you call `createAuction()`, as well as the auction ID from the auction you created as well as the NFT token ID.  ***YOUR RESERVE*** should be no higher than 5 ETH.

 Lastly, bid on at least *three* auctions that are not your own.
 Depending on when you submit your assignment, there may not be any (or any interesting) auctions available to bid on.
 That's fine -- you don't have to have those bids completed by the time the assignment is due; you have an extra few days to place your bids.
 We are going to judge lateness on this assignment by the Gradescope submission time, and the Google form does not ask for the transaction hashes of the bids.
 We are going to check whether you bid on the auctions by looking if your `eth.coinbase` account, the address of which you will submit below, initiated bids on any one of your classmate's submitted NFT manager addresses by a few days after the due date.
 Note that you have to place the bid via Remix or geth; the course website just displays the auctions.